Paul Coe: Disbarment

-In 1997, following proceedings in the Legal Services Tribunal, Paul Coe's name was removed from the roll of legal practitioners.
+In 1997, following proceedings in the Legal Services Tribunal, Coe's name was removed from the roll of legal practitioners.
 The Tribunal found that Coe had sworn an affidavit which he knew to be false in a material particular.
 The affidavit in question was sworn in the course of family law proceedings, to which Coe was a party, and understated his salary by some $80,000.

 Coe appealed the decision, but the Supreme Court of New South Wales Court of Appeal upheld the Tribunal's decision.

 Both the Tribunal and the Court of Appeal commended Coe's role in advancing the interests of the Aboriginal community; however, the Court considered that Coe was not fit to practise, stating that the Court must be able to trust that barristers appearing before it would act in accordance with the law and would not mislead the Court.

 Media reports in 2003 indicated that Coe was subsequently investigated by the Bar Association of NSW for continuing to practise despite being removed from the roll.
 The outcome of the investigation is unknown.

+Death

+Coe died in Sydney on 29 July 2025, at the age of 76.